 - Vision Impairment

 Scientific experiments have proven that a cat’s whiskers can act as a substitute for the eyes if the latter ever stops functioning.
 Just as a cane helps blind people feel their way around, the whiskers do just the same for a cat.

 - Sensing Vibration

 Cats are known to make use of their whiskers for catching even the slightest vibration in the air.
-This helps them during periods of hunting as they are able to know when a hidden prey even slightly moves.
+This helps them during periods of hunting as they are able to know when a hidden prey makes even slightly move.

 - Determining Space

-Now you know what a cat’s whiskers really are and how much of a significant role each whisker plays in a cat’s life, you must never trim or cut them for any reason.
-Tampering with your cat’s whiskers will cause her to lose coordination, become terribly slow and disoriented.
+Now you know what a cat’s whiskers really are and how much of a significant role each whisker plays in a cat’s life, you can understand why it is not recommended to trim or cut them for any reason.
+Gently touching her whiskers, even softly caressing them along their grain is okay.
+Pulling, tugging or removing them can be painful and will upset her overall anatomy.
+Tampering with your cat’s whiskers could cause her to lose coordination, become terribly slow and disoriented.
 Keep those whiskers healthy and enjoy your kitty cat!

 Kritter Kommunity Contributor